FIWARE/tutorials.Linked-Data/README.md

 data.
 Use of the `type` parameter limits the response to `Building` entities only, use of the `options=keyValues` query parameter reduces the response down to standard JSON-LD.

-A [`Link` header](https://www.w3.org/wiki/LinkHeader) must be supplied to associate the short form `Building` with the FNQ `https://uri.fiware.org/ns/datamodels/Building`.
-The link header syntax is as shown below
+A [`Link` header](https://www.w3.org/wiki/LinkHeader) must be supplied to associate the short form `type="Building"` with the FNQ `https://uri.fiware.org/ns/datamodels/Building`.
+The full link header syntax can be seen below:

 ```text
 Link: <https://schema.lab.fiware.org/ld/fiware-datamodels-context.jsonld>; rel="http://www.w3.org/ns/json-ld#context"; type="application/ld+json
 ```

-The standard HTTP `Link` header allows metadata (i.e. the `@context`) to be given without actually touching the resource in question.
-In the case of NGSI-LD, the meta data is itself a file of in `application/ld+json` format.
+The standard HTTP `Link` header allows metadata (in this case the `@context`) to be passed in without actually touching the resource in question.
+In the case of NGSI-LD, the metadata is a file of in `application/ld+json` format.

 #### :six: Request: